BREACH/TRIGGERBlog

 · BreachTrigger

 Public companies face a new reality: major cybersecurity incidents are no longer optional disclosures to shareholders.
-Since December 2023, the SEC has required material cybersecurity breaches to be reported on Form 8-K Item 1.05 within four business days—or face potential enforcement action.
+Since December 18, 2023, the SEC has required material cybersecurity incidents to be reported on Form 8-K Item 1.05 within four business days of the materiality determination.

 This guide breaks down Item 1.05 in plain English: what qualifies as a required disclosure, what companies must include, timing rules, permitted delays, and how to stay compliant.